 One dead after fatal crash off Rieger Road early Monday morning

-BATON ROUGE - One person is dead after a reported crash off Siegen Lane early Monday morning.
+BATON ROUGE - One person is dead after a reported crash off Rieger Road early Monday morning.

 The crash happened around 6 a.m.
-Monday, and involved a motorcycle and a car.
+Monday on Exchequer Drive and involved a motorcycle and a car.
 It was not immediately clear whether the victim was on the motorcycle or in the car.

-WBRZ has a crew on the way to the scene.
+The identity of the victim was not immediately clear.
 This is a developing story.

 More News